Herniated disc: causes and treatment

 Conservative treatment as a first step

-Conservative treatment often includes a combination of rest, painkillers, anti-inflammatory medication, physiotherapy and targeted exercises to strengthen the back muscles, with the aim of relieving pain, reducing inflammation and restoring the spine’s mobility.
+Conservative treatment often includes a combination of rest, painkillers, anti-inflammatory medication, chiropractic care, physiotherapy and targeted exercises to strengthen the back muscles, with the aim of relieving pain, reducing inflammation and restoring the spine’s mobility.
 “In most cases, patients recover within a few weeks or months without the need for surgery,” says Raabe.
 It is important to manage the pain based on your doctor’s advice and allow your body time to recover.
 However, wear and tear of herniated discs is a lifelong process that cannot be reversed.

 Minimally invasive therapy as a second step